 Clearly, all is fair in love, war and job searching.
-As I have next to no family whatsoever, I find myself in a professional (Post-Modernist?) pickle, and left searching for aphorisms (terse truths), euphemisms (to soften the blow), and all negative truisms need not apply.
+As I have next to no family whatsoever, I find myself in a professional (Post-Modernist?) pickle, and I am left searching for aphorisms (terse truths) and euphemisms (to soften the blow).
+All negative truisms need not apply.

 My (current) conclusion is that I must marry again (oh dear, that would require dating) – and do so into a large professional family with plenty of fingers in the proverbial pies of commerce or the arts.
 Surely a cousin-in-law will need a consultant, a writer, or a consultant-writer with a fine eye for the visual, and two willing “ayes” to never-say-die.

 Another option?
 Adoption!
 Monsieur Louboutin may have ignored my plea, but might I offer myself as an orphan seeking shelter – preferably, not Post-Modernist?